Content Standards

 You can submit a DMCA takedown request by selecting Intellectual Property, Copyright Infringement on our reporting form.

-What Happens After a DMCA Request is Submitted?
+What happens after a DMCA request is submitted

-Once we process a valid DMCA takedown request:
+Once we receive a valid DMCA notice:

 Filing a Counter-Notice

-If you believe your content was removed in error or that you had the legal right to use the copyrighted material, you may submit a DMCA counter-notice.
-Your counter-notice must include:
+If you believe content was removed due to a mistake or misidentification, you may submit a DMCA counter-notice including:

-- A statement under penalty of perjury: Confirming that you believe the content was removed due to a mistake or misidentification.
+- A statement under penalty of perjury that the removal was in error

 - Your physical or electronic signature.